tobiashochguertel/task/website/src/docs/reference/properties/sources.md

 ## Description

-List of source files or glob patterns.
-Used with method to determine if task needs to run.
+Glob patterns for input files that Task monitors to determine if a task needs to run.
+Task compares checksums (or timestamps with method: timestamp) of source files against generated files.
+If sources haven't changed, Task skips execution and shows "Task is up to date".

+Use exclude: to ignore specific files from patterns.
+Sources are evaluated in order, so exclude must come after the positive glob it negates.